 The Seshadri constants of nef $\mb Q$-Cartier $\mb Q$-divisors are defined in the same way.
-The constants measure the local positivity of $\mc L$ and have a closed relation with the separation of jets of $\mc L$ and of the adjoint bundle $\omega_X\otimes_{\mc O_X}\mc L$.
-More precisely, the Seshadri criterion \cite[Theorem 1.4.12]{MR2095471} asserts that a Cartier divisor $D$ on a projective variety $X$ is ample if and only if $\inf_{p\in X}\{\vep(D,p)\}>0$, and, if $X$ is smooth projective, $\omega_X\otimes_{\mc O_X}\mc L$ separates $\ell$-jets at $p$ if $\vep(\mc L,p)\geq\dim X+\ell+1$ \cite{MR1178721}.
+These constants measure the local positivity of $\mc L$ and have a close relation with the separation of jets of $\mc L$ and of the adjoint bundle $\omega_X\otimes_{\mc O_X}\mc L$.
+More precisely, the Seshadri criterion (Theorem 1.4.12, Lazarsfeld 2004\cite{MR2095471}) asserts that a Cartier divisor $D$ on a projective variety $X$ is ample if and only if $\inf_{p\in X}\{\vep(D,p)\}>0$, and, if $X$ is smooth projective, $\omega_X\otimes_{\mc O_X}\mc L$ separates $\ell$-jets at $p$ if $\vep(\mc L,p)>\dim X+\ell$ \cite{MR1178721}.
 See \cite[Chapter 5]{MR2095471} or \cite{https://doi.org/10.48550/arxiv.0810.0728} for more detailed introductions.
 Despite the fact that the classical Seshadri constants are fundamental and richly structured, there are few studies on the possible generalizations.
 The most notable works in this direction, among others, are Beltrametti–Schneider–Sommese \cite{MR1248115,MR1360498} and Hacon \cite{MR1779893} on the Seshadri constants of ample vector bundles.
-Recently, Fulger and Murayama defined in \cite{FM21} the Seshadri constants of not necessarily nef coherent sheaves on projective varieties.
-To state their definition, recall that for any coherent sheaf $\mc G$ on a smooth projective curve $C$, the minimal slope of $\mc G$ is defined to be
+Several years ago, Fulger and Murayama defined the Seshadri constants of not necessarily nef coherent sheaves on projective varieties in \cite{FM21}.
+To state the definition, we recall that for any coherent sheaf $\mc G$ on a smooth projective curve $C$, the minimal slope of $\mc G$ is defined to be